Pittsburgh Israel Innovation

 In his role as Executive Director of 412×972 Pittsburgh Israel Innovation Inc — Gal designs services to connect Pittsburgh and Israeli businesses, assists these businesses in structuring ongoing business relations, and manages relationships with partner organizations and funders.

-Gal serves as a board member for the Reut Group and Edtech Israel, Gal is also volunteering doing various roles and projects with Unistream & Taasiyeda.
+Gal serves as a board member for the Reut Group, Tikkun Olam Makers, and Edtech Israel, Gal is also volunteering doing various roles and projects with Unistream & Taasiyeda.

-Gal holds a Bachler’s and Master’s degrees in Industrial Engineering from Tel Aviv University and an Master of Entrepreneurship and Innovation from Swinburne University of Technology.
+Gal holds a Bachelor’s and Master’s degrees in Industrial Engineering from Tel Aviv University and a Master of Entrepreneurship and Innovation from Swinburne University of Technology.

 Director of strategic partnerships, and our boots on the ground in Pittsburgh, Dror supports productive dialogue and genuine connections between needs and solutions.
 He develops partnerships to promote efforts in a variety of areas, including well being and sustainability in education, healthcare and the workplace.